 - Identify key members – Will the change management team implement this proposed change themselves, or will other people be taking part?
 What tasks are delegated to each specific person involved?
 Does someone need to sign off once each stage is finished?

 - Pinpoint scope – What is the scope of this project?
-What steps need to be taken and what is the course of action if the project is met with resistance?
+What steps need to be taken and what is the course of action if the change management plan is met with resistance?

 - Estimate resources – How much time is needed?
 How many people will ultimately be a part of this change process?
 How much money is needed, and where is it coming from?

-Communication in this stage is key, first among team members responsible for devising a plan, and then to higher-level members of the organization to ensure a unified understanding of the process.
+Communication in this stage is key, first among change management professionals responsible for devising a plan, and then to higher-level members of the organization to ensure a unified understanding of the process.
+Communicate change for a successful change process.

 Step #3: Implement the Plan